hongkongkiwi/super-context/docs/getting-started/overview.md

 # Project Overview

-## What is Claude Context?
+## What is Super Context?

-Claude Context is a powerful semantic code search tool that gives AI coding assistants deep understanding of your entire codebase.
-Instead of traditional keyword-based search, Claude Context uses vector embeddings and AI to understand the meaning and context of your code.
+Super Context is a powerful semantic code search tool that gives AI coding assistants deep understanding of your entire codebase.
+Instead of traditional keyword-based search, Super Context uses vector embeddings and AI to understand the meaning and context of your code.

 ## Key Features